 March 1964 – April 1964: Utility records show a Monte di Monti residing at an apartment complex on Hazard Street in the Montrose section of Houston, Texas.
 Miss St. John continues to reside in Oak Cliff until returning to California the first week of April.

-Two other longtime and reliable Dallas residents who we interviewed (and prefer to stay anonymous) came forward in 2006 and 2009 with information that di Monti was regularly seen in the strip of clubs on Commerce Street in the spring and summer of 1963 and that he was a regular at several all-night poker games in the back room of the Carousel, where Miss St. John often performed.
-What is most striking is their allegation that among the other players at these late night/early morning card games included Ruby and Lee Harvey Oswald.
-This is confirmed by the content of several letters di Monti sent to his friend “Jewboy Al” (see our 2009 interview with Al) of Brooklyn, New York in June of 1963, where he mentions “doing well at the table” in card games with “Jack, Randall, and Lee.”
+Two other longtime and reliable Dallas residents who we interviewed (and prefer to stay anonymous) came forward in 2006 and 2010 with information that di Monti was regularly seen in the strip of clubs on Commerce Street in the spring and summer of 1963 and that he was a regular at several all-night poker games in the back room of the Carousel, where Miss St. John often performed.
+What is most striking is that the other players at these late night/early morning card games included Ruby and Lee Harvey Oswald.
+This is confirmed by the content of several letters di Monti sent to his close friend “Jewboy Al” (see our 2009 interview with Al) of Brooklyn, New York in June of 1963, where he mentions “doing well at the table” in card games with “Jack, Randall, and Lee.”

 He also mentions his card-playing acquaintance Lee Harvey Oswald to Al (in his letter dated April 20, 1963):

 “…this square dude from New Orleans named Lee.
 He’s a crappy card player and man is this cat wrapped up in some kind of commie bullsh*t.
 Talks non-stop at the games about Castro-this and Castro-that.
 Don’t get him started on Kennedy either, man he hates him like you wouldn’t believe.
 In fact, alot of ‘em down here hate Kennedy’s guts.
 But dig, I didn’t care until Lee and I were smoking a butt out front of the Carousel and he started talking about Kennedy coming to Big D sometime in the fall and him taking target practice to get ready!”